In this article, you will learn the excel free online course with certification.

 - Complete the registration process

 That’s it.
 After completing these steps, you can start learning Excel’s fundamentals and its applications in data analysis.
-This course will give you the necessary foundation to learn more advanced concepts later on.
-Head to our upStart page and enroll in this program today.
+These courses will give you the necessary foundation to learn more advanced concepts later on.
+Head to our upGrad Free Courses page and enroll in these courses today.

 If you have any questions or suggestions regarding this course, please let us know through the comment section below.
 We’d love to hear from you.